greydongilmore/trajectoryGuide-site/docs/widgets/01_data_import.md

 <center>
     <figure>
         <img src="img/patient_directory_wig.png" alt="patient_directory_wig"/>
-        <figcaption>Patient directory module in trajectoryGuide.</figcaption>
+        <figcaption>Data import module in trajectoryGuide.</figcaption>
     </figure>
 </center>

-* **Implanted Sides:** indicate if the trajectory plan will be unilateral or bilateral
 * **Rename Scans:** trajectoryGuide will rename the imaging data to comply with BIDS format, the imaging filenames will be shortened
-* **Use Previously Values:** this option is recommended.
+* **Use Previous Values:** this option is recommended.
 If the patient directory has already been loaded by trajectoryGuide, then the previous data values will be re-loaded
+* **BIDSify data:** future feature to convert DICOM data to BIDS.

 <br>
 <br>